buildpacks/spec/platform.md

 ```

 Where:
-- `run-image.image` MAY be a reference to a run image in a docker registry
+- `run-image.image` MAY be a reference to a run image in an OCI registry
 - `run-image.mirrors` MUST NOT be present if `run-image.image` is not present
-- `run-image.mirrors` MAY contain one or more tag references to run images in docker registries
+- `run-image.mirrors` MAY contain one or more tag references to run images in OCI registries
 - All `run-image.mirrors`:
   - SHOULD reference an image with ID identical to that of `run-image.image`
 - `run-image.image` and `run-image.mirrors.[]` SHOULD each refer to a unique registry